isamu-isozaki/teamai_test/product/index.html.md

 access GitLab with.

-- In the same way that a page should not have more than one banner, the navigation should _not_ have more than one call to action (the blue dot in this case).
+- In the same way that a page should not have more than one banner, the navigation should _not_ have more than one call to action (the blue dot in this case/index.html.md).
 - We do not want to overload the user with too much noise.

 Back to the analogy.
 We're not going to bother our co-worker with 5 different cool new widgets at the same time.